- Download our Moving to Budapest Guide (PDF)

-Expats can take the world's second-oldest underground line to Heroes’ Square where they can view statues of the Seven Chieftains of the Magyars and other important Hungarian leaders.
-This is an ideal trip for art lovers, as Heroes' Square is ensconced between the Museum of Fine Art on one side and the Hall of Arts on the other.
+Expats can take the world's second-oldest underground line to Heroes’ Square, where they can view statues of the Seven Chieftains of the Magyars and other important Hungarian leaders.
+This is an ideal trip for art lovers, as Heroes' Square is ensconced between the Museum of Fine Art and the Hall of Arts.

 St Stephen’s Basilica

 This impressive basilica is over a century old and is, along with the Hungarian Parliament Building, the tallest building in Budapest.
-Here visitors can view the revered Holy Right (St Stephen's mummified right hand).
-At certain times of year, the basilica's dome can be accessed, which offers gorgeous panoramic views of the city.
+Here, visitors can view the revered Holy Right (St Stephen's mummified right hand).
+At certain times of year, the basilica's dome can be accessed, which offers gorgeous panoramic city views.